apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 .. sidebar:: Read while write

    There is provision in the code to support "read while write", that is serving an object from cache in one transaction while it is being written in another.
-It is unclear to me if this actually works.
+Several settings are needed for it to be used.
+See :ref:`reducing-origin-server-requests-avoiding-the-thundering-herd`.
 It must specifically enabled in :file:`records.config` and if not, a cache read will fail if the object is currently be written or updated.

 At this point an alternate for the object is selected.
 This is done by comparing the client request to the stored response headers, but it can be controlled by a plugin using ``TS_HTTP_ALT_SELECT_HOOK``.